napari/docs/docs/tutorials/fundamentals/installation.md

 installed for napari.
 If it takes too long or you get the wrong version of napari (see below), consider:
-1. Overriding your default channels to use only `conda-forge` by adding `--override-channels` and specifying the napari and Python versions explicitly using `python=3.9` to get Python 3.9 and {{ napari_conda_version }} to specify the napari version as
+1. Overriding your default channels to use only `conda-forge` by adding `--override-channels` and specifying the napari and Python versions explicitly.
+For example, use `python=3.9` to get Python 3.9 and {{ napari_conda_version }} to specify the napari version as
 {{ napari_version }}, the current release.
 2. You can try installing [`mamba`](https://github.com/mamba-org/mamba) in your base